 phil·o·math

 noun.
-One who loves learning.
+One who loves learning

 noun.
-One who loves learning.
+One who loves learning

 Live courses at the intersection of science, AI, and computer science from Carnegie Mellon faculty.

-Ten weeks in AI-assisted coding: a month of live instruction, then six weeks to build something you've wanted to make.
+Go to the StudioTen weeks in AI-assisted coding: four sessions of instruction, then six weeks to build something you've wanted to make.

 You come in with an idea.
 You leave with a working project.